 Advanced course in automotive environmental control systems emphasizing advanced diagnosis and repair.
 Designed to develop greater student performance under simulated industry conditions.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Preparation for ASE A-7 Certification.
+CSU disassembly techniques, engine cleaning and measuring practices, machining principles, and assembly procedures.
+Emphasis is on practical experience through actual shop training.
+Students are required to provide an auto engine for overhaul and complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
+Preparation for ASE A-1 Certification.
+CSU

-170 ENGINE OVERHAUL 5 UNITS
+170 ENGINE OVERHAUL